noosfero/noosfero/INSTALL.md

 If you want to setup a development environment instead of a production one, stop reading this file right now and read the file `HACKING.md` instead.

-For a complete installation guide, please see the following web page: http://noosfero.org/Development/HowToInstall

 If you have problems with the setup, please feel free to ask questions in the development mailing list.

 Requirements